-Stable value fund is valued using amortized cost which approximates fair value.
+Stable value fund is valued using amortized cost which approximates fair value are classified as Level 2.

-Separate accounts investing in mutual funds or equity securities are valued using quoted prices in active markets for identical assets.
+Separate accounts investing in mutual funds or equity securities are valued using quoted prices in active markets for identical assets, are classified as Level 1.

-Separate accounts investing in fixed maturity securities are valued based on pricing data provided by outside valuation services providers who in turn generally use the mean of bid and ask prices but may also use alternative observable pricing inputs for certain securities.
+Separate accounts investing in fixed maturity securities are valued based on pricing data provided by outside valuation services providers who in turn generally use the mean of bid and ask prices but may also use alternative observable pricing inputs for certain securities, are classified as Level 2.